-Director Compensation for Fiscal 2012
+Director Compensation for Fiscal 2013

-During fiscal 2012, we paid each non-employee director an annual retainer of \$25,000.
-We paid a supplemental annual retainer of \$15,000 to our Chairman of the Board.
+During fiscal 2013, we paid each non-employee director an annual retainer of \$25,000.
+We paid a supplemental annual retainer of \$70,000 to our Chairman of the Board.
 We also paid supplemental annual retainers of \$7,500 to the chairs of the Audit and Compensation committees and \$5,000 to the chair of our Governance and Nominating Committee.
 Additionally, our non-employee directors received a meeting fee of \$2,000 for each Board and committee meeting attended.

 The Compensation Committee oversees our non-employee director compensation program, under which each non-employee director is entitled to receive a grant of restricted common stock with a value of \$35,000 on the date of our annual meeting of shareholders at which the director is elected or reelected to the Board by our shareholders.
 The restricted stock vests one year from the date of issuance, subject to acceleration in the event of the director's death or disability.
-For service during fiscal 2012, each non-employee director was granted 1,020 shares of restricted common stock on August 2, 2011, and these shares will vest in their entirety one year from their date of issuance.
+For service during fiscal 2013, each non-employee director was granted 954 shares of restricted common stock on August 2, 2012, and these shares will vest in their entirety one year from their date of issuance.

-During fiscal 2006, we entered into a consulting agreement with John S. McKeon, our Chairman of the Board, which was amended in fiscal 2010 and fiscal 2012, to provide consulting services for certain strategic projects.
-Mr. McKeon received consulting fees of \$65,000 under this arrangement in fiscal 2012.
+During fiscal 2006, we entered into a consulting agreement, which was terminated in August 2012, with John S. McKeon, our Chairman of the Board, to provide consulting services for certain strategic projects.
+Mr. McKeon received consulting fees of \$20,000 under this arrangement in fiscal 2013.

-The following table shows, for each of our current and former non-employee directors, information concerning annual compensation earned for services in all capacities during fiscal 2012:
+The following table shows, for each of our current and former non-employee directors, information concerning annual compensation earned for services in all capacities during fiscal 2013:

-Fees Earned or Paid Stock Awards (\$) All Other
+Fees Earned or Paid Stock All Other

-Name in Cash (\$) (a) Compensation (\$) Total (\$)
+Name in Cash (\$) Awards (\$)(a) Compensation (\$) Total (\$)

-James A. Faulconbridge 58,000 34,986 92,986
+James A. Faulconbridge 58,000 34,964 - 92,964

-Duane M. Jergenson 45,000 34,986 79,986
+Duane M. Jergenson 45,000 34,964 - 79,964

-John S. McKeon 76,000 34,986 65,000(b) 175,986
+John S. McKeon 131,000 34,964 20,000 (b) 185,964

-Daryl I. Skaar 53,000 34,986 87,986
+Daryl I. Skaar 53,000 34,964 - 87,964

-James T. Thompson 62,500 34,986 - 97,486
+James T. Thompson 60,500 34,964 - 95,464

-Jeffrey L. Wright 70,500 34,986 - 105,486
+Jeffrey L. Wright 68,500 34,964 - 103,464

+Mary J. Schumacher 24,750 - - 24,750

-(a) Each member of the Board received 1,020 shares of restricted stock as part of his retainer on August 2, 2011 pursuant to the 2010 Plan.
+(a) On August 2, 2012, each member then on the Board received 954 shares of restricted stock as part of his retainer pursuant to the 2010 Plan.
 The amounts shown in this column represent the grant-date fair value of each of the awards computed in accordance with FASB ASC Topic 718.
-See Note 9, Profit Sharing and Employee Stock Ownership Plans, to our audited financial statements included in our Annual Report on Form 10-K for fiscal 2012 for a description of our accounting for these awards and the assumptions used in valuing the awards.
-All of these shares vest in full on August 2, 2012, are eligible to receive dividends paid on our common stock and were the only shares of restricted stock held by each director at the end of our most recently completed fiscal year.
+See Note 7, Share-Based Compensation, to our audited financial statements included in our Annual Report on Form 10-K for fiscal 2013 for a description of our accounting for these awards and the assumptions used in valuing the awards.
+All of these shares vest in full on August 2, 2013, are eligible to receive dividends paid on our common stock and were the only shares of restricted stock held by each director at the end of our most recently completed fiscal year.